‘Tis the Season to Get Tenure! Remember New Tenure Rules in Effect Under PERA

-- If you have any third-year probationary teachers who received “Excellent” ratings in their first and second year, they are eligible for “accelerated tenure” if they receive an “Excellent” rating this year (2018-2019 school year).
+- If you have any third-year probationary teachers who were first employed on or after your District’s PERA Implementation date who received “Excellent” ratings in their first and second year, they are eligible for “accelerated tenure” if they receive an “Excellent” rating this year (2018-2019 school year).

 - Be judicious in rating a new teacher “Excellent.”